datashaman/bail/README.md

 POC semantic search for _Laravel_ and _PostgreSQL_ with _pgvector_. _OpenAI_'s `text-embedding-3-small` model is used for the embeddings.

+Embedding responses are cached for 7 days to avoid repeated calls with the same content.

 ## requirements

 * postgresql 14+